Undergraduate

 This program provides funding to a limited number of full-time undergraduate students who are admitted through the University’s Educational Opportunity Program.
 Grants range from $500 to $800 per academic year.
 For more information regarding the Educational Opportunity Program.

-Students that have an EFC between 0 and 4000 and have filed their FAFSA by March 2nd are eligible to receive funding from the EOP Grant.
+Students that have a SAI between -1500 and 2000 and have filed their FAFSA by May 2nd are eligible to receive funding from the EOP Grant.
 Funds are limited.
 Students will be funded until we award all available funds.
 Students must also be a part of the Educational Opportunity Program.
 Students must be in at least 6 units in order to receive the grant.
 Students who are receiving a fee waiver, or other sources to help assist with paying tuition fees will not be eligible for the EOP.
 The Educational Opportunity Program Grant is not applicable for students enrolled in an external Degree program.

 Will I have to pay it back?